Training

 Current Thesis: Terahertz Near-Field Biological Sensors for the Study of Proteins in Aqueous Conditions

-Anastasiia Kudashova
+Anastasiia KUDASHOVA

-PhD position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)
+PhD Position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)

-Workshop: Protein Collective Oscillations Using Direct Real-Time Methods
+Internship: Protein Collective Oscillations Using Direct Real-Time Methods

-DUT level
+DUT Level

 Internship: Measuring Plant Water Stress Using Non-Destructive THz Imaging

-Agriculture in France uses 3 billion cubic meters of water for irrigation and wastes more than 30% of it every year.
+Agriculture in France uses 3 billion m³ of water for irrigation and wastes more than 30% of it every year.
 To reduce water waste in agriculture, it is necessary to know when crops need to be watered.
 We studied a solution using THz waves to determine a plant’s water content.
 Based on the plant’s water content, it is possible to determine its water needs.
 However, THz waves are still not well understood and are still being studied.
 During this internship, we measured the transmission of THz waves through several leaves